Quapaw (Okáxpa) Language Dictionary

 Courtesy of Wikimedia Commons.

-Dr. Robert L. Rankin (1973-2014)
+Dr. Robert L. Rankin

 A black-and-white photograph of linguist Dr. Robert L. Rankin.

-Dr. Robert L. Rankin was a linguist and lecturer at the University of Kansas.
+Dr. Robert L. Rankin (1939-2014) was an American linguist and lecturer at the University of Kansas.
 He spent most of his life studying and documenting Siouan languages.
 In 1973, he came to Oklahoma to visit the Quapaw and work with the few remaining speakers.
 This field work, combined with the previously-noted historic documentation, allowed Rankin to compile the most complete and accurate body of written works regarding Okáxpa.
 He worked on his Quapaw dictionary (compiled from his own field work and from the work of the aforementioned researchers) until his death in 2014.

 Audio Recordings